 In addition, newer browser versions have a magnifying tool that lets you zoom into a page and display all elements at 150 percent, 200 percent, etc. Look for the magnifying tool with a "+" character.
 This icon is typically located at the bottom of your browser, on the right, or at the top, below the standard menu tools, on the right.
 Furthermore, the keyboard shortcut to access this tool is: "Ctrl" + "Shift" + "+" to zoom in, and "Ctrl" + "Shift" + "-" to zoom out.

-- Keyboard shortcuts: This is a list of the most common keyboard shortcuts in Firefox, and the equivalents in Internet Explorer and Opera (from Firefox website).
+- Keyboard shortcuts: This is a list of the most common keyboard shortcuts in Firefox, and the equivalents in Microsoft Edge and Opera (from Firefox website).

-- Mouse shortcuts: This is a list of the most common mouse shortcuts in Firefox, and the equivalents in Internet Explorer and Opera.
+- Mouse shortcuts: This is a list of the most common mouse shortcuts in Firefox, and the equivalents in Microsoft Edge and Opera.
 The shortcuts are for Windows, but most of the Firefox shortcuts should work in Linux, too (from FireFox website).

 - Firefox accessibility extension (browser toolbar): The Mozilla/Firefox Accessibility Extension makes it easier for people with a disability to view and navigate web content.
 Developers can use the toolbar to check their structural markup to make sure it matches the page content.